tushargit/edx_Activity/language-change_before_login.md

 For implementing change  language option on home page (or before login/authentication)
 =======================================================================================
-*  sudo  gedit /edx/app/edxapp/edx-platform/common/djangoapps/student/views.py
+*  **sudo  gedit /edx/app/edxapp/edx-platform/common/djangoapps/student/views.py**

-*  After  changes your  index function will look like given below:
+*  **After  changes your  index function will look like given below:**

-*  def index(request, extra_context={}, user=AnonymousUser()):
+  def index(request, extra_context={}, user=AnonymousUser()):
     """
     Render the edX main page.

     extra_context is used to allow immediate display of certain modal windows, eg signup, as used by external_auth.
     """
-     #mycode

     language_options = DarkLangConfig.current().released_languages_list

+   """
-    # add in the default language if it's not in the list of released languages
+     add in the default language if it's not in the list of released languages
+   """

     if settings.LANGUAGE_CODE not in language_options:
         language_options.append(settings.LANGUAGE_CODE)
         # Re-alphabetize language options
         language_options.sort()

+   """
-    # try to get the prefered language for the user
+    try to get the prefered language for the user

+   """
     cur_lang_code = UserPreference.get_preference(request.POST.get('user'), LANGUAGE_KEY)
     if cur_lang_code:
+        """
-        # if the user has a preference, get the name from the code
+         if the user has a preference, get the name from the code
+        """
         current_language = settings.LANGUAGE_DICT[cur_lang_code]
     else:
+        """
-        # if the user doesn't have a preference, use the default language
+         if the user doesn't have a preference, use the default language
+        """
         current_language = settings.LANGUAGE_DICT[settings.LANGUAGE_CODE]

-    #mycode